 On the other hand, if you’re planning to make money with your drone, things will be a bit more complicated for you.
 The exam you need to take will be more serious, and you’ll have to receive Part 107 certification.
 But when you’re done with it, you’ll be able to do whatever you want with what you record.
 Sell your images and videos, film aerial videos of weddings, take pictures of real estate, or anything else people want to pay you for.

 If your UAV weighs over 8.8 ounces or 250 grams, you’ll have to register it at FAA.
 For the nominal fee of $5, you’ll get an identification number, and you’ll be able to own and fly as many drones as you like.
 Of course, you’ll have to put the ID number you get on the exterior of your drone.
 And for that, you can use a label maker or printable stickers.

 With that said, not every consumer drone on the market needs to be registered.
 DJI Mavic Mini and the Mini 2 are both popular models that have takeoff weights of 249g.
 So, the registration rules don’t apply to them.

 However, that doesn’t mean that you don’t have to follow the rules of the air.
+You must have know drone rules and regulations in the US.
 If a company like Triple 7 Movers Las Vegas asks you to make them a commercial with your lightweight UAV, you still need a Part 107 certificate to be able to do it.